 There will be no more plastic plates, cutlery and straws in supermarkets, bars and vending machines from 2021 onwards.
 The Enel Group, however, has decided to move even faster and today, on World Environment Day, we launch the project “Zero, verso un mondo senza plastica” (Zero, aiming for a plastic-free world) to accelerate the elimination of single-use plastics in the company before 2021.

 A single employee consumes, on average, 4 to 6 kg of plastic per year.
-From today, every staff member will be given a water bottle to replace single-use bottles which, although not included in the European Union directive, Enel has decided to eliminate from bars, canteens, food outlets and vending machines located on company premises.
+From today, in order to put an end to the use of single-use bottles, every staff member will be given a water bottle made of Tritan, a material that is 100% recyclable, resistant and safe: it contains no bisphenols (BPA and BPS), compounds found in common plastic and suspected of having a damaging effect on the human body.
+Although not included in the European Union directive, Enel has decided to eliminate single-use plastics from bars, canteens, food outlets and vending machines located on company premises.

 Thanks to Zero, at the Rome premises alone, we will avoid the release into the atmosphere of almost 64 tonnes of CO2, saving the energy equivalent of 359 barrels of oil and 1925 cubic metres of water per year, roughly the volume required to fill an Olympic swimming pool.